westerveltco/django-email-relay/RELEASING.md

    Then, run `bumpver` to update the version number, with the appropriate command line arguments.
 See the [`bumpver` documentation](https://github.com/mbarkhau/bumpver) for more details.

-   **Note**: for any of the following commands, you can add the command line flag `--dry` to preview the changes without actually making the changes.
+   **Note**: For any of the following commands, you can add the command line flag `--dry` to preview the changes without actually making the changes.

    Here are the most common commands you will need to run: